montymole/bolt/README.md

 ## don't care about

  old browser support (old Internet Explorers).
 For simplitys sake we use __defineGetter__  and __defineSetter__ which are not supported by old Internet Explorers.
-There are workaround, include them yourself if you need them.
+There are workarounds, include them yourself if you need them.

 ## How to..